 Lemon Blueberry Trifle

 Lemon and blueberries are one of my favorite combinations of all time!
-Admittedly, I love lemon with just about anything, but the marriage with blueberries is positively magical.
+Admittedly, I love lemon with just about anything, especially in the form of these lemon streusel squares!
+But the marriage with blueberries is positively magical.
 Especially in the summer when those little berries are ripe and bursting with flavor!

 This dessert is especially great for summer since there is no cooking required.
 No-bake desserts are a lifesaver in the summer.
 It’s so humid where I live, the poor air conditioner can barely keep up!
 A nice chilled dessert after dinner is the perfect treat for cooling down.